zxcwhale/android_hal_gpsbds/README.md

 * NMEA protocol is not a topic here

 ##Android's limited
-As android's original location service only support prn from 1 to 32(for it's use an int32 to hold all the satellites's in_use_fix_flag), that's only enough for gps system.
+As android's original location service only support prn from 1 to 32(for it's use an int32 to hold all the satellites's in_use_fix_flag), that's only enough for GPS system.

-To support bds system, we need something more tricky.
+To support BDS system, we need something more tricky.

 As satellite's azimuth is always in range [0, 360), but with a float type, that's quite enough to hold something more.